Adi2Point0/abx_todo_list_demo/README.md

 # ABX Developer Test

+### Jack's Notes

+ - Created a new branch to work on promises with bluebird.
+ - Couldn't quite work it out..

 A simple TODO app built with Node.js, MongoDB and Angular.

 - Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores the data.